momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_COMPRESS_IMAGES:

-[REQ_COMPRESS_IMAGES] Imebra must be able to compress images and insert them in the DICOM dataset ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_COMPRESS_IMAGES] Dicomhero must be able to compress images and insert them in the DICOM dataset ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Imebra must be able to compress images and insert them in the DICOM dataset.
+Dicomhero must be able to compress images and insert them in the DICOM dataset.

 The recognized transfer syntaxes for the image compression are: